timwilliate/engineering-blog/_posts/2015-10-06-graphs-are-feeding-the-world.md

 5.  **Cost Effective**: You have to use commodity, cost-effective components so that executing on the first four principles does not break the bank.

-Done properly, cloud solutions can be more reliable and less costly.

-To learn more about how to architect "cloud first" solutions, learn about our journey to the cloud, and see how we use some of the tools and libraries we have open sourced, be sure to attend our talk at AWS re:Invent,
-[Cloud First: New Architecture for New Infrastructure][reinvent], this Thursday 8 October 2015 at 2:45 p.m.
-PT in Palazzo N.

-[reinvent]: https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=2547 (AWS re:Invent Cloud First talk)